Collective decisions under uncertainty: efficiency, ex-ante fairness, and normalization: Discussion

-One might think that the relative fair aggregation rules and the other aggregation rules studied in this paper are undesirable since they are characterized using the full Pareto principle.
-However, as \citet{sprumont2018belief} pointed out, dropping the Pareto principle is ``dangerous," or, at least it would be undesirable to reject some rule just because it satisfies the Pareto principle: A subjective probability distribution in Savage's (\citeyear{savage1}) model is ``just an abstract system of weights" as an implication of a series of axioms.
-Hence, these weights reflect information about subjective considerations: For example, the decision-maker might assign a higher weight to state $s$ than to state $s'$ just because she thinks state $s$ itself (e.g., the state where a drought-stricken region receives rain) is more important than state $s'$ (e.g., the state where such a region receives no rain), regardless of their prediction about which states will come to pass.
+One might think that the relative fair aggregation rules are undesirable since these rules satisfy the full Pareto principle and are thus vulnerable to Mongin's concern.
+However, as \citet{sprumont2018belief} pointed out, dropping the Pareto principle is ``dangerous''; at least, it would be undesirable to reject some rule just because it satisfies the Pareto principle.
+Since a subjective probability distribution in Savage's SEU model is ``just an abstract system of weights'' obtained as an implication of a series of axioms, beliefs are also part of individual tastes and therefore should be respected by society.
+Furthermore, the former approach has an important limitation.
+Aggregation rules that satisfy statewise monotonicity are subject to \citeauthor{diamond}'s (\citeyear{diamond}) criticism of utilitarianism, discussed in Section~\ref{subsec:4-3}, and therefore cannot accommodate considerations of equality of opportunity.
+Exploring aggregation rules that can address the concerns of both approaches is left for future research. \footnote{For a few exceptions, see \citet{ben1997measurement}, \citet{gajdosmaurin2004unequal}, and \citet{mongin2021rawls}, where individual preferences are not explicitly modeled, and uncertain alternatives are directly formalized as a function that assigns an income distribution to each state.}